 This is an article on an Agile search engine optimization project I recently completed that illustrates how to apply Agile thinking to a non-software project.
-I’ve previously written two articles on applying Agile thinking and techniques to non-software projects:
+I’ve previously written other articles on applying Agile thinking and techniques to non-software projects (See Related Articles below)

 This is another article on an Agile Search Engine Optimization project I recently completed on this very website.